 The company has its fingers in just about every area of the digital world, both on the hardware and software sides of the coin.
 The company is deeply involved in virtual reality, health care, autonomous vehicles, and a long list of other industries.

-As was the case with Microsoft, Apple felt some pain at the start of the COVID-19 pandemic.
-However, the company quickly recovered as investors realized that the digital conglomerate would ultimately benefit from a push to stay at home as demand for high-quality consumer electronics and home entertainment options climbed.
+Apple’s stock felt some pain at the start of the COVID-19 pandemic.
+However, the company quickly recovered as investors realized that the tech giant would ultimately benefit from a push to stay at home as demand for high-quality consumer electronics and home entertainment options climbed.

 Moreover, the company’s activity in health care and activities in the fight against the COVID-19 pandemic have resonated well with investors.
-All in all, the company has had a great 2020 trading year thus far, with the stock price gaining more than 50% year-to-date.
+All in all, the company has more than rebounded from the crisis, with share prices climbing more than 150% since mid-pandemic lows.

-Even with the tremendous growth seen this year, analysts expect there to be plenty more upside potential.
-According to TipRanks, analysts expect the stock to grow by more than 10% in the year ahead.
+Even with the tremendous growth seen over the past year, analysts expect there to be plenty more upside potential.
+According to TipRanks, analysts expect the stock to grow by more than 15% in the year ahead.

-With a stronghold on the smartphone industry and a heavily diversified portfolio across the technology sector, Apple stock is a compelling investment opportunity for those looking to take part in the tremendous long-run growth seen in digital conglomerates.
+With a stronghold on the smartphone industry and a heavily diversified portfolio across the technology sector, Apple stock is a compelling investment opportunity for those looking to take part in the tremendous long-run growth seen in big tech.

 4. Alphabet (NASDA: GOOG | GOOGL)